dcodeIO/MetaScript/README.md

 * **MetaScript#program** contains the meta program's source
-* **MetaScript#transform(scope:Object, basedir:string=):string** runs the meta program, transforming the source depending on what's defined in `scope` and returns the final source. `basedir` specifies the base directory for top level relative includes and defaults to `.`
+* **MetaScript#transform(scope:Object, basedir:string=):string** runs the meta program, transforming the source depending on what's defined in `scope` and returns the final source. `basedir` specifies the base directory for top level relative includes and defaults to `.` under node.js and `/` in the browser
-* **Meta.compile(source:string):string** compiles the source to a raw meta program and returns its JavaScript source
+* **MetaScript.compile(source:string):string** compiles the source to a meta program and returns its JavaScript source

 Command line
 ------------